 Loncor Resources Inc. is a gold exploration company focused on the Democratic Republic of the Congo (DRC).
-The Company has exclusive gold rights to an area covering 2,087 square kilometres located along the Ngayu Archaean greenstone belt in Orientale province.
-Loncor also owns or controls 55 exploration permits in North Kivu province, covering 17,760 square kilometers and located west of the city of Butembo.
+The Company has exclusive gold rights to an area covering 960 square kilometres located along the Ngayu Archaean greenstone belt in Orientale province.
+Loncor also controls an area of 13,375 square kilometres in North Kivu province, located west and south of the city of Butembo.
 Both areas have historical gold production.
 Loncor's current focus is its Ngayu Project.

 Loncor's leading project is Ngayu, located in Orientale Province of the DRC, 270 kilometres northeast of Kisangani.
 The project covers parts of the Ngayu Archaean greenstone belt.
 A number of gold occurrences are found within the Ngayu greenstone belt, one of the two most significant described in the literature being the Yindi gold occurrence, which occurs within permits where Loncor has the gold rights.